 Reader’s Digest is popular because its articles appeal to human needs, hurts, and interests.
 People are interested in knowing how to change their lives.

-Jesus said, “Yes, worldly people are smarter with their own kind than spiritual people are” (Luke 16:8b NCV).
+Jesus said, “Yes, worldly people are more clever with their own kind than spiritual people are” (Luke 16:8 NCV).

 They understand what captures attention.

 Jesus expects us to be just as perceptive and strategic in our evangelism: “I am sending you out like sheep among wolves.
 Therefore be as shrewd as snakes and as innocent as doves” (Matthew 10:16 NIV).